ducktec/esp32c3-hal/README.md

 - `empty.rs`: Start and enter an endless loop.
 This is to demonstrate that all relevant watchdogs can be disabled and the SoC does not continuously reset.
 - `hello_world.rs`: Write "Hello World" to UART0 (with the default pins) every second.
 - `uart_loopback.rs`: Read from UART0 and write back to UART0.
-- `blinky.rs`: Switch an LED that is connected to GPIO2 on and off every second
+- `blinky.rs`: Toggle a LED that is connected to GPIO2 every second.

 ## MSRV